-For development grants of less than £100,000 we pay in three instalments:
+For awards of less than £100,000 (usually development grants within the Heritage Grants programme) we pay in three instalments:

-- We will give you 50% of the grant up-front (once we have agreed your Permission to Start). - Once you have spent the first instalment of your grant, we will give you the next 40%. - We will pay the final 10% of your grant when you have finished your project.
+- We will give you 50% of the grant up-front (once we have agreed your Permission to Start). - Once you have spent the first instalment of 50% of your total project costs, we will give you the next 40%. - We will pay the final 10% of your grant when you have finished your project.